robole/xkcd/README.md

 - [ImageMagick](https://www.imagemagick.org/) is used by Kitty under hood as far as I know.
 - The utilties you find in most unix-like systems: [`curl`](https://curl.se/docs/manpage.html), [`grep`](https://en.wikipedia.org/wiki/Grep), [`cut`](https://en.wikipedia.org/wiki/Cut_(Unix)), and `perl`.

 If you do not want to use Kitty, I believe [iTerm2](https://iterm2.com/index.html) has similar functionality with its [`imgcat` script](https://iterm2.com/documentation-images.html).
-You will need to adapt the script to use this.
+It is a minor change to adapt the script to use that instead.

 ## Install